SnootyMonkey/posthere.io/README.md

 * [POSThere.io](http://posthere.io/) captures the results of your POST requests, but does not capture GET, PUT, PATCH, or DELETE or any other HTTP requests.
 * The body of the request is limited to 1MB or less, or the body value won't be shown.
-* Only up to the last 100 requests per unique URL are captured.
+* Up to the last 100 requests per unique URL are captured.
-* Captured requests are only kept for up to 24 hours.
+* Captured requests are kept for up to 24 hours.
 * Single and multi-part file uploads are not supported.
 * Only JSON, XML and URL encoded form fields are rendered nicely, other data formats are not.
 * The body of the response to the POST request is fixed and cannot be adjusted.